UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 This section describes the considerations for implementing the standard using the `Substrate` and the `Polkadot XCM`.

-It is **only an example**, not the standard itself.
-The standard is described in the above sections.
+The following is only an example of the implementation of the standard described in the sections above, not the general solution.

 ### Cross-chain NFT identification